 1. Read the eligibility criteria, shortlisting information and the guidance for applicants before applying

 2. Complete an online application form

-If you have any questions on the application process, or you need additional support, please contact the SHU Progress Team.
+If you have any questions on the application process, or you need additional support during this application year, please contact the SHU Progress Team.
 Please note they cannot advise on your eligibility for the Sanctuary Scholarship.

 SHU Progress is a support scheme for students in their year of applying to Sheffield Hallam, whose personal circumstances might mean they face barriers going to University.
-The full information is available online.
+Students from refugee backgrounds are welcome to join the scheme.
+The full information on the support you may be eligible for is available online.